10secTW/ctf-writeup/2019/SECCON CTF quals/lazy/README_en.md

 login_source.c
 diary_2.txt
 ```
-I can download login_source.c, there were only soure code of funtions `login` and `input`.
+I can download login_source.c, there were only soure code of functions `login` and `input`.
 ```c
 #define BUFFER_LENGTH 32
 #define PASSWORD "XXXXXXXXXX"